Data Breaches in Healthcare Security Systems: Significant Security Breaches in Healthcare

 \subsubsection{UVM Healthcare Breach}

 The University of Vermont Health Network was disrupted by a cyberattack which was done by the Russian Group of Hackers "Ryuk"~\cite{byrne2021cybersecurity}.
 This attack involved Ransomware~\cite{hassan2019ransomware,kusuma2021network}.
-The patients' data was held hostage; there was no phone call or any type of letter on how to retrieve all this data.
-But, an anonymous file was deposited in the system on how to contact the attackers.
-This attack occurred on October 28 and has lasted for almost forty-two days.
-The hospital IT staff noticed abnormal activity, and shut down its online operations.
-They hack downed hospital phone and email networks, eliminated access to patient records and appointments, and halted access for the hospital to pay employees overtime.
+The patients' data was held hostage; there was no phone call or any letter on how to retrieve all this data.
+However, an anonymous file was deposited in the system on how to contact the attackers.
+This attack occurred on October 28 and lasted for almost forty-two days.
+The hospital IT staff noticed the abnormal activity and shut down its online operations.
+They hacked down hospital phone and email networks, eliminated access to patient records and appointments, and halted access for the hospital to pay employees overtime.
 The revenue lost during this attack could exceed \$63 million.
 The attackers encrypted files and data behind "virtually all" of the UVM Medical Center's servers — about 1,300 in total — and deposited malware onto more than 5,000 computers and laptops.
-After three days after the attack has happened, the IT staff were able to access only the read-only files like medical records, meaning that nurses and doctors can view patients' medical histories, prescriptions, and past appointments.
+After three days after the attack had happened, the IT staff were able to access only the read-only files like medical records, meaning that nurses and doctors could view patients' medical histories, prescriptions, and past appointments.